bruno07dev/next-levelweek-4/README.md

 ## About the project 📝:

-ChronoHealth is an application based on the technique of ⏱pomodoro, where every 25 minutes of work or study, you must perform a challenge proposed by the application, 🚶‍♂️exercising your body, your 👀 eyes and raising your level✨🏆
+ChronoHealth is an application based on the technique of pomodoro, where every 25 minutes of work or study, you must perform a challenge proposed by the application, ♂️exercising your body, your 👀 eyes and raising your level✨🏆

 ### Technologies 🛠 ✒:
 Technologies used to develop this Aplication